What are microexpressions?

 DEA PICTURE LIBRARY/Getty Images

-Measuring expressions isn't so easy.
+Measuring expressions, as it turns out, isn't so easy.
 For one thing, the FACS doesn't identify the emotion, only the muscles involved in making an expression.
-The measurements used are Action Units (AUs), with each Action Unit representing a specific motion (for instance, bunching the eyebrows together is AU 4, raising the eyebrows is AU 1).
-The measurements don't include "sneer" or "half-smirk," because using such descriptive terms might influence the interpretation of a specific expression.
-It's also noted whether the expression is voluntary or involuntary, spontaneous or intentional.
+The measurements used are Action Units (AUs), with each Action Unit representing a specific motion.
+For instance, raising the inner corners of the eyebrows is AU 1 and bunching the eyebrows together is AU 4.

+It's noted whether the expression is voluntary or involuntary, spontaneous or intentional.
 The intensity of an expression is also important.
-Smile strength (identified as AU 12) can be classified one of six different ways, depending on the degree the corners of the mouth are turned up.
-Eye constriction (AU 6) is likewise measured.
+Smile strength, for example, can be classified in different ways, depending on the degree the corners of the mouth are turned up.
 Measuring duration takes into account the time it takes your mouth to reach the apex of its smile, how long the apex is held, and the time it takes to return to a nonsmiling state.

 Are other expressions simultaneously occurring?
 Are they connected or separate from the smile?
 Is the smile symmetrical?
 If not, what are the measurements for each side of the face?
 And to think of all those bumper stickers demanding that you "Smile!" without once taking into consideration how complicated an order that is to fulfill.

 Advertisement